I want all the drugs

 My last class of the day, Wood Shop, was taught by the lovable Mr. Van Riper, whose endearing speech impediment caused him pronounce his own name, “Mistah Van Wiper.”

-During wood shop, I fashioned a cutting board out of pine that I intended to give to my Dad as a Christmas present.
+During wood shop, I fashioned a cutting board that I intended to give to my Dad as a Christmas present.

 Ironically, the name of the machine I was using, a “Jointer”, foreshadowed what was about to happen.